HolographicWings/MHWilds-Mod_Lite-Environment/README.md

 ### Step 2:
 - Navigate to your *Monster Hunter Wilds* installation folder.
   *Typically located at:*
   `"C:\Program Files (x86)\Steam\steamapps\common\MonsterHunterWilds\"`

-- Drop the content of the archive inside.
+- Drop the content of the archive inside. *(The mod should follow the path "MonsterHunterWilds\reframework\autorun\wind_simulation_disabler.lua")

 ### Step 3: *(The hardest part)*
 - **Start Monster Hunter Wilds**.